top of page

 • Grey Instagram Icon

-He studied Graphic Arts and Sound Art and is a member of the Royal Society of Sculptors, having received several international awards.
-His work has been exhibited nationally and internationally in galleries, museums, and major cultural institutions.
+A British‑Spanish artist and member of the Royal Society of Sculptors, he studied Graphic Arts and Sound Art and has received several international awards.
+His work has been shown in galleries, museums and major cultural institutions internationally.

-In parallel, Solomons has developed a sustained investigation into the urban environment, understanding architecture not only as form and function but as a symbolic structure that conditions how we inhabit, move through, and relate to the world.
+In parallel, he has developed a sustained investigation into the urban environment, understanding architecture not only as form and function but as a symbolic structure that conditions how we inhabit, move through and relate to the world.
 His work engages with the sensory and cognitive frameworks through which space is experienced, and explores how public and private spheres shape our modes of being and interaction.

-Throughout his creative process, he draws upon a rich array of mentalist poets to shape his ideas, emphasising the importance of immersing oneself in the nexus of images and words.
-This poetic influence amplifies the interplay between language and form, enhancing the conceptual depth of his practice.
+Throughout his creative process he draws upon a wide range of mentalist poets to shape his ideas, emphasising the importance of immersing oneself in the nexus between images and words.
+This poetic influence amplifies the interplay between language and form, enriching the conceptual depth of his practice.

-More recently, Solomons has expanded his research to consider the role of sound in shaping and activating space.
-This exploration offers new insights into the physical elements that surround us, fostering a deeper understanding of spatial perception and generating a new vocabulary for how we experience and conceptualise space.
+More recently, Solomons has expanded his research to consider the role of sound in activating space.
+This exploration offers new insights into the physical elements that surround us, deepening our understanding of spatial perception and generating a vocabulary of how we experience and conceptualise our environment.

 bottom of page